A Full Southern Breakfast is served in the Dining Room on antique china made in Limoges, France by Haviland in the third quarter of the 19th century.

 ||

-| George Ohr pottery collection. | Circa 1840 portrait of Dr. Charles Henry Stone (1806-1864), father of J. N. Stone. | Elaborately fenestrated pocket doors lead to The Antebellum Music Room. | Native American pottery collection. |
+Pottery by George Ohr of Mississippi. | Circa 1840 portrait of Dr. Charles Henry Stone (1806-1864), father of Joseph Newman Stone for whom this bed and breakfast is named. | Elaborately fenestrated pocket doors lead to The Antebellum Music Room where a program of classical piano music with wine is included with these Natchez Accommodations. | Native American pottery collection. |

 Contents of this page © 2007 Joseph Britton Stone.